-Neonatal, pediatric, and geriatric patients present unique characteristics which must be considered when diagnosing severe bacterial infections.
+Neonatal, pediatric, and elderly patients present unique characteristics which must be considered when diagnosing severe bacterial infections.
 For example:

 - In neonates, PCT shows a physiological elevation in newborns right after birth.
 Therefore, newborns during their first 3 days of life have different PCT reference values than adults.